This was the last office-hours hangout of the year. I hope these summaries are useful to you, and I’ll continue to write them up in the future.

 He added: “In general, we try to recrawl all pages within 6 months.
 The long tail will take a bit of time to be updated, but the pages that we crawl the most – that we think are the most important for your site – should be updated within a couple of weeks.”

 27:41 “Which method is the best to use when you have a category page that ranks well, but all the products from that category were removed (they won’t be sold for several months)?”

 John said that he would just make the page 404.
 Even if you redirect it to a different category page, Google will treat it as a soft 404.

 Mobile-first indexing and rankings

-John said that if your site was already shifted over to the mobile-first indexing, you won’t see any changes in March.
+John said that if your site was already shifted over to mobile-first indexing, you wouldn’t see any changes in March.